intel/rohd/doc/tutorials/chapter_7/00_sequential_logic.md

 Now, it's time to dive in unit test and Simulation module in ROHD.
 ROHD simulator is a static class accessible as `Simulator` which implements a simple event-based simulator.
 All `Logic`s in Dart have `glitch` events which propagate values to connected `Logic`s downstream.
 In this way, ROHD propagates values across the entire graph representation of the hardware (without any `Simulator` involvement required).

-The simulator has a concept of (unitless) time, and arbitrary Dart function can be registerd to occur ar arbitrary times in the simulator.
+The simulator has a concept of (unitless) time, and arbitrary Dart function can be registered to occur ar arbitrary times in the simulator.
 Asking the `Simulator` to run causes it to iterate through all deposit signals on `logic`s, it propagates values across the hardware.

 - To register a function at an arbitrary timestamp, use `Simulator.registerAction`